CarolinaCobo/CarolsKitchen/README.md

 - Not commiting properly at the beginning as I was doing it after a big few changes, started to do it more frequently since then.
 If you see that at the beginning the commits level is too low that is the reason.

 ## Deployment
-My site is hosted on GitHub, deployed directly from the master branch.
+My site is hosted on GitHub pages, deployed directly from the master branch.
 - Steps to complete the hosting process:
     1. Log into GitHub.
     2. Pick the respository.